Frequently Asked Questions

 A decanter should be used to separate the sediment deposit, which is mostly found in wines of the age of 10 years or more.
 Traditionally, decanters are used when preparing to drink vintage Port, as a heavy deposit is often present in the wine, which makes it appear cloudy and unpleasant to drink if not decanted first.

 Sweet white wines are wonderful with blue cheeses and non chocolate based desserts.
 Port is also excellent with cheese and chocolate desserts.
+Have a look at our food and wine matching section for more great pairings.

 The term 'En Primeur' refers to the purchasing of wines whilst they are still in barrel at the Chateau.
 The prices of wines bought 'En Primeur' are often much cheaper than when the wines are finished and bottled.
 We have been selling En Primeur wines for many years - click here for further information - BCFW En Primeur.